I loved this talk.

 Great company culture is essential.
 It starts with great leadership, but everyone should contribute to it.
 Food and drink is a part of that since it’s a social thing.
 I don’t think the author gives men enough credit.
 I’ve worked with several awesome men that have taken it upon themselves to ensure that team lunch was ordered every Friday, that coffee was stocked or occasionally surprised us with bagels and donuts.
 It’s just about being helpful at a small business.

-I get that there are social implications with the mother/care-giver/food paradigm.
-However, the necessity for everyone to contribute to making the company an awesome and comfortable place to work outweighs my fear of the mother/care-giver/perception paradigm.
+I get that there are social implications with the mother/care-giver/food thing.
+However, the necessity for everyone to contribute to making the company an awesome and comfortable place to work outweighs my fear of the mother/care-giver/food thing.
 Whether you contribute through ordering t-shirts or bringing in some candy, make your business an awesome place to work.

 Being financially insecure prevents you from taking career-building risks at work that lead to more responsibility and better projects – risks like speaking up.
 This is out of fear that you’ll lose your job and the financial ruin you’d be in because of that.

-She gives the obvious Suze Orman-style finance tips – set up an emergency fund, pay off credit card debt, start a 401k etc. Do that stuff.
+- She gives the obvious Suze Orman tips – set up an emergency fund, pay off credit card debt, start a 401k etc. Do that stuff.
 My friends at Perkstreet Financial have a great personal finance blog with information about this stuff.
 You should read it.

 The “making less” can in part be attributed to the fact that we tend to go into careers that pay less (teaching etc) than high-paying careers like finance and engineering, where there are more men.
 For the “it’s more expensive to be a woman” part, I think women have higher fixed costs and “maintenance” costs.

-A lady’s haircut in a bigger city like Boston starts at around $50.
+- A lady’s haircut in a bigger city like Boston starts at around $50.
 I think it’s like $20 for guys.
-(They go more frequently though.)
+(They do go more frequently though.)

 Obviously, I’m speaking in generalities and women can choose not to do these things.
 But most people aren’t like that.
 In general, people want to fit in and do what they want and they adjust their budgets accordingly.
 So it ends up in the situation as is – it’s harder for women to be financially secure/independent, and I think that in an indirect way that impacts how we act at work.